VAPus/PyOT-Legacy/_sphinx_source/index.rst

 * Better NPC framework
 * Even more configurable behavior
 * Core support for all client features
-* Support for Houses
-* Support for Tile saving
 * Support for scripted mapping (say you want to add a extra floor to houses using scripts)
 * Finish a base of scripts that emulates the default behavior rather well (can also be configurable)
 * Document all features